shichengripple001/xbridge_witness/doc/testing.md

 to store the sql database ("db_dir"), the secret key used to sign attestations ("signing_key_seed") and the sidechain spec.

-The server knows the location of this file by using the `--config` command line argument.
+The server knows the location of this file by using the `--conf` command line argument.

 # rippled config